 Seasons, Distribution, Habitat and Feeding

 Tub and grey gurnard are found throughout the UK in decent numbers.
-The red gurnard, however, is a fish that is generally found in the south of the British Isles, especially in the English Channel.
+The red gurnard is generally found in the south of the British Isles, especially in the English Channel.
 Gurnard move out into deeper water in the winter and generally come into shallower inshore waters in the warmer summer months.
 Spawning also takes place in the summer while the fish are in inshore waters.
 Gurnard will feed where there are offshore sandbanks or swim along sandy coastlines looking for gullies or features where sources of food have gathered.
 Gurnard will feed over mixed ground if food sources are present there, and can also be found in clean patches of ground among rocky ground.
 All gurnard are predatory and will hunt sprats, sandeels and small mackerel and herring.
 They will also opportunistically feed on marine worms and crustaceans and scavenge on dead fish found on the seabed.

 Changing Reputation of Gurnard as a Food Fish